 Depression is defined as a persistent sad mood or loss of pleasure in normal activities.
-Normal ups and downs are a common part of life.
-For some, however, feelings of sadness and hopelessness can become crippling or prolonged, making normal day-to-day functioning a struggle.
+Normal ups and downs are a common part of life; everyone feels sad at times.
+For some people, however, feelings of sadness and hopelessness can become crippling or prolonged, making normal day-to-day functioning a struggle.

 Early on after becoming a believer, I experienced a season of depression.
 In hindsight, experiencing this depression was a tipping point God used to wake me up, inviting me into a recovery process which has transformed my relationship with Him and others.

-Though this time of depression, I often felt hopeless and sad, withdrew, had consistent thoughts of guilt and shame, and had trouble functioning.
-I also had a distorted belief that “Jesus + my visible success + approval of certain others = I’m okay”.
-Trying to live with this formula was not God’s design and weighed me down.
-I also had not worked through my past, both hurt and harms I had done.
-I had not forgiven significant people in my life but glossed over the pain.
-I also was prideful as to own my part and ask for forgiveness from other.
+Though this time of depression, I often felt hopeless and sad.
+I withdrew, had consistent thoughts of guilt and shame, and had trouble functioning.
+I also had a distorted belief that “Jesus + my visible success + approval of certain others = I’m okay.”
+This formula is not God’s design, and striving for approval and success weighed me down.
+I also had not worked through my past, both hurts I’d experienced and harms I had done to others.
+I had not forgiven significant people in my life and just glossed over the pain they’d caused me.
+I also was too prideful to own my part and ask for forgiveness from other people.

-Over time, this approach to life did not work, and it affected me emotionally and spiritually and I experienced depression.
-I also kept thinking there might be a “magic bullet” to not feel this way.
+Over time, this approach to life did not work.
+It affected me emotionally and spiritually, and I experienced depression.
+I kept thinking there might be a “magic bullet” to not feel this way.
 Was I reading and memorizing enough Scripture?
-Sharing gospel enough?
+Sharing the gospel enough?
 Serving enough?
 Was there some area of sin?
 Was I headed in the wrong direction in life?
-More exercise?
+Would more exercise help?
 Did I need to see a doctor?

-I struggled with admitting I had depression, feeling it was something a believer would never struggle with if they were doing things “the right way.”
-Thankfully, God brought me to a place of admitting this with a community of friends and beginning a journey of healing.
+I struggled with admitting that I had depression, feeling it was something a believer would never struggle with if they were doing things “the right way.”
+Thankfully, God brought me to a place of admitting my problem to a community of friends and beginning a journey of healing.

-- Friends who allowed me to be real and admit without judgment or trying to fix me
+- Friends who allowed me to be real and admit my problems without judging me or trying to fix me.

-- Renewing my mind from the lies about a distorted image of God, believing I needed to add to what Christ has done through my performance, and looking for my greatest joys apart from Christ
+- Renewing my mind from the lies about a distorted image of God, such as believing I needed to add to what Christ has done through my own performance, or looking for my greatest joys apart from Christ.

-- Taking care of health and sleep, and getting medical input
+- Taking care of my health, getting enough sleep, and getting medical input.

 Now, I can thank God for this depression, as it has led me to greater intimacy with Him, and a greater freedom to live authentically and to love others.

 If you are experiencing depression, know that God loves you and there is hope.
-He wants you to bring your heartache to him and to give you his peace.
+He wants you to bring your heartache to Him, and He wants to give you His peace.
 Below are some steps to start with:

 - Be courageous to be honest with a friend about your struggle.
 Honestly admitting your need begins the journey of healing.